dspeyer/dspeyer.github.io/combat/index.md

 ##### Ready

-For a character who is carrying a loaded Ready weapon, is not suffering a Close Quarters penalty, and has only taken a move action the preceeding turn, anyone becoming visible within 5 range incremens provokes an attack of opportunity.
+A character who is carrying a loaded Ready weapon and is not suffering a Close Quarters penalty can ready an attack on the trigger "it seems like a good idea to attack someone".

 ##### Risky